 Meanwhile, at the mall, deLendrecie’s was purchased in 1998 by Dillard’s department stores and rebranded under the Herberger’s flag, which ended over a century of deLendrecie’s in Fargo.

-Today the downtown building is listed on the National Register of Historic places, filled with apartments and small retail spaces, including The VIP Room – a semi-hidden, tasty lunch and brunch spot in the lower level.
+Today the downtown building is listed on the National Register of Historic places, filled with apartments and small retail spaces.

 598 1st Avenue S, Fargo

 As railroads pushed into the plains with cities popping up around them, the idea of creating public parks as pieces of the country within the city became popular.